buenoalvezm/Human-blood-atlas/README.md

 The analysis employed a combination of univariate and multivariate techniques to uncover key health and disease-related protein patterns.
 Key components include:

-- **Exploratory Data Analysis (EDA)**: Principal component analysis (PCA) and correlation analyses were performed to uncover major trends in the dataset.
+- **Exploratory Data Analysis (EDA)**: Uniform Manifold Approximation and Projection (UMAP) and correlation analyses were performed to uncover major trends in the dataset.
 - **Analyses of variance**: Statistical analyses  were applied to identify proteins correlated with disease and demographic factors (e.g., age, sex, BMI).
 - **Differential Expression Analysis**: Identified proteins that show significant changes in abundance across disease categories.
 - **Machine Learning Classification**: Lasso-based models were applied for disease classification and biological age prediction.